Hannah Keane: Western United

-On 9 August 2022 Keane signed with the Australian A-League Women club Western United for their inaugural season; she was the team's first international signing.
+On August 9, 2022, Keane signed with the Australian A-League Women club Western United for their inaugural season, and was the team's first international signing.
+She was included in the A-League Women Team of the Season, after winning the A-League Women Golden Boot award.

+Tampa Bay Sun

+In June 2024, Keane joined Tampa Bay Sun ahead of the inaugural USL Super League season.

 Personal life

 Keane attended St Francis High School for two years and then transferred to CK McClatchy for her junior and senior years.
 She earned a bachelor of science degree in Health Communications from San Diego State University.